-Contacts Contacts by Job Title Nature and Purpose of Contact Frequency of Contact Counterparts at colleges and universities external committees, discussion of potential partnerships such as articulation agreements, collaboration on joint initiatives Х Accreditation bodies Respond to requests for information; implementation of required changes X once in a while over a period of time. repeatedly and often over a period of tim ne.
+Contacts Contacts by Job Title Nature and Purpose of Contact Frequency of Contact and universities potential partnerships such as articulation agreements, collaboration on joint initiatives Х Accreditation bodies Respond to requests for information; implementation of required changes X once in a while over a period of time. repeatedly and often over a period of tim ne.